 Once in the park, most of the local roads within the park are paved.
 Speed limits of five miles per hour through the campground and 15 miles per hour on main roads are strongly enforced.
-There are no other driving restrictions within the park so you won’t have any trouble getting around by car or by RV.
+There are no other driving restrictions within the park, so you won’t have any trouble getting around by car or by RV.
 Just be sure to keep a lookout for low-hanging branches.

 Once you’ve set up camp, you can get around by foot or by bicycle with 23 miles of nature trails to explore.
 A boat launch area also means you can discover the lake by boat.
 Various parking spots are available throughout the park, such as at the park office and the campsite if you’re staying overnight.
-There are also 36 long term storage sites for RVs.
+There are also 36 long-term storage sites for RVs.

-Facilities include a boat launch area, beach, picnic areas with pavilions, a children’s playground, as well as 23 miles of hiking trails.
+Campers at Loop A will have access to a boat launch area, a pier, and 23 miles of hiking trails.
 Pets are welcome at the campground but must be kept on a leash at all times.
 Reservations can be made ahead of time but note that it only guarantees you a spot in the campsite and not a specific spot.
-If you have a big rig, make sure you arrive early to take your pick of the limited sites for vehicles and trailers up to 40 feet.
+If you have a big rig, make sure you arrive early to take your pick of the limited sites for vehicles and trailers up to 40 feet long.

 Lake Lurleen State Park has partnered up with Hidden Meadows Golf Course, a semi-private and family-owned course in Northport, Alabama.
 Guests can enjoy “stay and play” opportunities at this 18-hole championship golf course while camping at the park.
-The course includes Tift Dwarf Bermuda Greens, a practice facility with driving range and large putting green as well as a clubhouse and pro shop.
+The course includes Tift Dwarf Bermuda Greens, a practice facility with a driving range and large putting green as well as a clubhouse and pro shop.
 Campers can take advantage of special discounts off rounds of golf during their stay.
 There is also a swimming pool for members.